-Let’s be clear, it’s not easy to talk about, because I’m scared of being judged for it.
-I’m scared of people pitying me or feeling sorry for me.
+Let’s be clear, this is not easy to talk about, because I’m scared of being judged for it.
+I’m scared of people pitying me or feeling sorry for me (I really don’t want that).
 I’m scared of not getting clients because they’re worried about my ability to complete work.

 But I got to thinking… if all of you out there start talking about your battle with mental illness too… would that help?
 If we shout about pain and talk more about mental health… maybe there won’t be so much of a stigma?

-If we talk about it from early on, it’s just another thing we focus on in our health.
+If we talk about mental health from early on, it’s just another thing we focus on in our health.
 Like, the dentist, or a yearly checkup.

 How many people have to feel so deeply alone that they take their own lives before we start to wake up to the fact that we must do something different?

 It almost has become so common, like school shootings, that we see headlines for a day or so, send out thoughts and prayers, and then we get back to our lives and nothing changes.

 We need to be honest when we’re having a bad day and not feel ashamed about it.